bcroy/bcroy.github.io/docs/_posts/2023-10-26-for-alan-edelman.markdown

 _You may have to refresh for the equation labels to display properly_

-_This is a note for Prof. Edelman.
+_This is a note for Prof. Alan Edelman.
 I have been working on this and related stuff for awhile, inspired by the work from [Carey Priebe](https://www.ams.jhu.edu/~priebe/) and colleagues at Johns Hopkins.
-In particular, I have been to come up with an alternative, more "geometric" approach to the paper by Mele et. al.[^Mele].
+In particular, I have been trying to come up with an alternative, more "geometric" approach to the paper by Mele et. al.[^Mele].
 I think there's some novel stuff here that might be of interest to the network science community._

 _The thing I am trying to figure out now is in the last section on "Embedding covariances..."_